 For the end of the year we have a special Memory Suitcase for you.
 It is filled with cookies, cakes and personal stories from all over Europe.
 We hope some stories will make you laugh, and that some will keep you warm during the cold winter days.
 Have a go, fill these recipes with life and test your baking skills.
 And if you’re proud of your results, share the photos of your Christmas baking with us!

-Anna is celebrating Christmas at home with her mother and her two dogs.
+Recipe by Anna (Finland), who is celebrating Christmas at home with her mother and her two dogs.
 Of course some traditions need to be kept: eating rice porridge in the morning and watching Christmas cartoons, for instance.

-Shir is celebrating Hanukkah with her family and friends – some of them she has not seen for a long time.
+Recipe by Shir (Israel), who is celebrating Hanukkah with her family and friends – some of them she has not seen for a long time.
 Because of this the feast is very important to her.

 “In my family, Hanukkah is the happiest holiday of the year.
 It is a time to invite over family friends, light up a bunch of beautiful handmade Hanukkias and sing all the traditional songs together.
 We prepare our Latkes and try to make them as creative as possible.
 Because of this, Hanukkah-Latkes are always a memory of sweet smells, pretty lights and a cosy time with loved ones for me.”